LadyAleena/site/files/lib/Fancy/readme.md

 ## Fancy join functions

-* [Fancy::Join](Join.pm) is a wrapper for all of the fancy join functions I have written.
 * [Fancy::Join::Defined](Join/Defined.pm) joins only defined values in a list.
 * [Fancy::Join::Grammatical](Join/Grammatical.pm) joins a list with a final conjunction.